Trial of Ekrem İmamoğlu: Background

 Ekrem İmamoğlu won the mayoral elections of Istanbul in March and June 2019.
 The first victory in March was canceled by the High Election Board (YSK) and a new election an organized for June.
 This election Imamoglu won again, that time with a larger margin.

-In November 2019 Imamoglu answered a question of reporter over the Minister of the Interior calling him a "fool" for criticizing the dismissal of elected mayors of the Peoples Democratic Party (HDP) and their replacement with appointed trustees before the Council of Europe.
-He answered that the responsables for cancelling the first mayoral elections of Istanbul in March 2019 were "foolish" as it would tarnish the international reputation of Turkey.
+In November 2019 Imamoglu answered a question of a reporter over the minister of the interior calling him a "fool" for criticizing the dismissal of elected mayors of the Peoples Democratic Party (HDP) and their replacement with appointed trustees before the Council of Europe.
+He answered that those responsible for cancelling the first mayoral elections of Istanbul in March 2019 were "foolish" as it would tarnish the international reputation of Turkey.
 In May 2021, Ekrem İmamoğlu was indicted for insulting public officials.

 Trial

 The first hearing took place on 10 January 2022 in Istanbul.
 He defended himself that the "fool" part was not directed at the members of the YSK but at the Minister of the Interior Süleyman Soylu who had used the word "fool" to describe him.
-He also stated that he was of the view that it was not the electoral board who ordered the election to be canceled but the Government of Turkey.
+He also stated that he was of the view that it was the Government of Turkey who ordered the election to be canceled and not the electoral board.

 The hearing in June was deferred to September 2022.
-The one in September to November and in December 2022, the Court sentenced İmamoğlu to 2 years 7 months and 15 days imprisonment and a political ban according to Article 53 of the Turkish Criminal Law.
-A few days before the verdict, a Judge of the court was sent to an other court in the countryside and replaced.
+It was further adjourned to November and in December 2022, the Court sentenced İmamoğlu to 2 years 7 months and 15 days imprisonment and a political ban according to Article 53 of the Turkish Criminal Law.
+A few days before the verdict, a judge of the court was sent to another court in the countryside and replaced.
 Ekrem İmamoğlu appealed the verdict.

 Reception

 Several politicians condemned the verdict.
 Thousands of people held a rally in front of the Istanbul Municipality in support of İmamoğlu.
 The trial drew wide international condemnation and European mayors gathered at Istanbul in a show of support.
-The former President Abdullah Gül called the ruling an injustice to İmamoğlu but also to Turkey.
+Former president Abdullah Gül called the ruling not only an injustice to İmamoğlu but also to Turkey.
 According to a survey on the sentence, the majority of the surveyed also the voters for the ruling Justice and Development Party (AKP), and also international observers see it as a politically motivated verdict in support the electoral campaign of the current Turkish President Recep Tayyip Erdoğan.